Last editedNov 20203 min read

 What does depreciation mean?

-First off, what is depreciation?
-Essentially, depreciation is what happens when assets lose value over time until the value of the asset becomes zero, or negligible.
+Depreciation is what happens when assets lose value over time until the value of the asset becomes zero, or negligible.
 Depreciation can happen to virtually any fixed asset, including office equipment, computers, machinery, buildings, and so on.
 One fixed asset that is exempt from depreciation is the value of land, which appreciates (increases) over time.

 How to calculate depreciation